mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/tutorials/Forecast-Metro-Traffic.md

 1. This tutorial is primarily going to be about MindsDB so the reader is expected to have some level of familiarity with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 In short, MongoDB Atlas is a Database as a Service(DaaS), which we will be using to spin up a MongoDB database cluster and load our dataset.
 2. Download a copy of the Metro Traffic dataset from [here](https://github.com/mindsdb/benchmarks/blob/main/benchmarks/datasets/metro_traffic_ts/data.csv).
 3. You are also expected to have an account on MindsDB Cloud.
 If not, head over to [https://cloud.mindsdb.com/](https://cloud.mindsdb.com/) and create an account.
 It hardly takes a few minutes. :zap:
+4. We also need MongoDB Compass to load the dataset into the collection.
+It can be downloaded from [here](https://www.mongodb.com/try/download/compass).

 Finally, No! **You are not required to have any background in programming or machine learning**.
 As mentioned before you wont be writing a single line of code!